nimble-training/nimble-cefe-2025/README.md

 # nimble-cefe-2025
-Materials for a one-day hybrid nimble short course hosted at the Centre d'Ecologie Fonctionnelle et Evolutive (CEFE), Centre National de la Recherche Scientifique (CNRS),  Montpellier, France, 21 November 2025.
+This repository contains materials for a one-day hybrid `nimble` workshop (short course) hosted at the Centre d'Ecologie Fonctionnelle et Evolutive (CEFE), Centre National de la Recherche Scientifique (CNRS),  Montpellier, France, 21 November 2025.

 This is scheduled as a one-day workshop from 9:00 - 16:30.
 The morning modules will be more introductory, while the afternoon modules will be more advanced.
 The workshop if free but requires registration.
 See [here](https://docs.google.com/forms/d/e/1FAIpQLSf1Y8hXdysE_VRYPA6HUObItGgTA-3JAOjEudJ8KzaxTshblg/viewform?usp=sharing&ouid=113227867823390804287).
 Attendees (in person or on Zoom) are welcome to attend only the portions of interest.
+The Zoom link will be provided to people who register.

 To prepare for the workshop: